mayansalama/windmill/README.md

 - [x] Overwrite/Save prompt on New
 - [x] DAG renaming and save functionality
 - [x] Open dag from menu
+- [x] Make save/load more efficient by removing non-essential values
 - [ ] Switch nav menu to icons
+- [ ] Add hotkeys to menu functions
 - [ ] Make input/output nodes more clear
-- [ ] Make save/load more efficient by removing non-essential values
 - [ ] Check if file already exists on rename
 - [ ] Prompt save if there are nodes on open
-- [ ] Fix loss of state on refresh bug
+- [x] Fix loss of state on refresh bug
-- [ ] Put File details in File Browser
+- [ ] Put File details in File Browse
 - [ ] Make Flask Backend URI configurable
 - [ ] Add a last saved time to NavBar
+- [ ] Add error handling to backend calls
+- [ ] Add tests
+- [ ] Get task descriptions from Operator list

 ### Back-End Features